Analysis | Kayleigh McEnany’s bogus excuse for a lack of coronavirus transparency

 Nahra noted that local officials and even some companies have at some points in the coronavirus outbreak offered similar justifications for not releasing raw numbers, often citing the Health Insurance Portability and Accountability Act (HIPAA) as something of a “shield.”
 But he said that unless releasing the raw number made clear who had it — such as if they said everyone in a particular department had tested positive — there is no legal issue.

-What’s more, HIPAA rules don’t apply to employers; they only apply to information that flows through hospitals, doctors and health insurers.
+What’s more, HIPAA rules don’t apply to employers; they apply only to information that flows through hospitals, doctors and health insurers.

 “Raw numbers don’t trigger any privacy laws that I can think of, period,” Nahra said.